 (d) The court may continue or modify the defendant’s bail or other conditions of release previously ordered.”

-The goes on to talk about the defense demand, at the pretrial conference, for a Contested Omnibus Hearing and the 28 day time limit for it.
-In most cases, defendants waive the 28 day time limit.
-We prefer to have more time to prepare to win.
-If the prosecution has not given complete discovery to the defense, then the court may schedule a continued Rule 8 hearing – a repeat.
+The rule talks about the defense demand for a Contested Omnibus Hearing and the 28 day time limit.
+But in most cases, defendants waive the 28 day time limit.
+We prefer more time to prepare, to win.
+And if the prosecution has not given discovery to the defense; then the court may schedule a continued Rule 8 hearing – a repeat.

 Can the court dismiss a case at a pretrial conference?

-Some cases include multiples charges in the same Complaint.
+Some cases include multiple charges in the same Complaint.
 When the court dismisses charges at a pretrial conference, this is normally part of a plea agreement with the prosecutor.
 But the court rarely dismisses all charges in the Complaint at a pretrial conference.
-When the the court does dismiss the entire case, that happens at a later appearance in the court process, such as the Contested Omnibus Hearing.
+And when the the court does dismiss the entire case, that happens at a later appearance in the court process, such as the Contested Omnibus Hearing.

 Can you go to jail at a pretrial conference?

 No, not likely.
-A defendant almost never goes to jail at a preliminary hearing, unless he or she is already being held in jail in pretrial detention.
-For cases where defendant pleads guilty under a plea agreement, they rarely go to jail that day, if ever.
+A defendant almost never goes to jail at a preliminary hearing; unless already in jail in pretrial detention.
+And for cases where defendant pleads guilty under a plea agreement, they rarely go to jail that day, if ever.